-Episodes are defined by the assignment to a respondent (ID\t), by the type of episode (e.g., training episode), by an episode ID (splink, which typically consecutively numbers the episodes of the same type of episode of a case), and by the start and end date of the respective episode.
+An episode is defined by the assignment to a respondent (ID\t), by the type (e.g., training episode), by the episode identificator (splink, which typically consecutively numbers episodes of the same type for a case), and by the start and end date.

-If an episode both begins and ends within the data collection period of a survey wave, then it can be assumed that this episode has been completely recorded with all the desired information (see figure 19, spell 1).
-In the SUF data of the corresponding longitudinal data file, there is a single data line for this episode, which contains the complete information.
+If an episode starts and ends within the retrospectively queried time period of a survey wave (spell 1 in interview A, see figure 21), it can be assumed that this episode has been recorded completely with all information.
+In the corresponding spell dataset of the Scientific Use File, this episode appears in a single data row.